emul8/emul8/doc/source/running.rst

    Run in Debug mode (more debug information, but slower).
    Remember to use :option:`build.sh -d` first.

-.. option:: -s

-   Run from stdin.
-   This way, you can pipe data e.g. from a file into Emul8.

 .. option:: -e command

    Execute the given command on startup.
    This option cannot be used together with the ``file`` parameter.

+.. option:: -P port

+   Instead of opening a Monitor window, listen on a specified port for commands.

 .. option:: -h